Sign Up

 De-escalation Techniques

-One simple and often underused technique is asking the patient, "how can we assist you?"
+One simple and often underused technique is asking the patient, "How can we assist you?"
 This question allows the clinicians to engage the patient while displaying compassion.
 Often this is sufficient to put an agitated patient at ease.
 In addition, the staff should offer the patient food and drinks and help with toileting if appropriate.
 The goal is to treat the patient with dignity and empathy.
-If the patient continues to be agitated, untrained staff should immediately enlist the help of a trained staff member who can help defuse a potentially violent patient encounter.
-If the patient continues to be violent despite these measures, facility security should be called to help keep the patient, staff and other patients safe.
+If the patient continues to be agitated, untrained staff should immediately enlist the help of a trained staff member who can help defuse the situation.
+If the patient continues to be violent despite these measures, facility security should be called to help keep the patient, staff, and other patients safe.
 When security does arrive, they should gather at a safe distance but within the patient's view.
-Sometimes a show of force is required to calm the patient, thereby making restraints unnecessary (Boyce et al., 2016).

 Restraint Use in the Elderly

-Too often, concerns about safety in elderly people are handled by limiting their mobility.
-However, research has shown that safety concerns can be decreased by maintaining and restoring functional ability among the elderly.
-Nurses must have organizational support to assist them in developing practices that encourage nursing leaders to create practice systems geared towards preserving functional ability in the elderly.
-Leaders at the institutional level must also address organizational factors such as poor nursing staffing ratios, which may indirectly contribute to safety concerns in the healthcare setting.
-Hospitals and other institutions are encouraged to assess for potential safety threats and address them accordingly.
+Too often, concerns about safety in older adults are handled by limiting their mobility.
+However, research has shown that safety concerns can be decreased by maintaining and restoring functional ability among older adults.
+Nurses must have organizational support to assist them in developing practices that encourage nursing leaders to create practice systems to preserve functional ability.
+Leaders at the institutional level must also address organizational factors such as poor staffing ratios, which may indirectly contribute to safety concerns in the healthcare setting.
+Hospitals and other institutions are encouraged to assess potential safety threats and address them accordingly.

 Seclusion